omsinf/hkoll-demo/README.md

 ## Overview

-Hkoll was developed to collate several text versions with one ›main‹ version and calculate an *apparatus criticus*.
-Differences between the *textus constitutus* (called »model«) and one or more transcribed witnesses (called »images«) are classified as addition, omission, transposition or – if none of the former applies – plain variance.
+Hkoll was developed to collate several text versions with one ›main‹ version and calculate an *apparatus criticus* from the differences.
+Deviations between the *textus constitutus* (called »model«) and one or more transcribed witnesses (called »images«) are classified as addition, omission, transposition or – if none of the former applies – plain variance.

 Running Hkoll implies the following steps:
-1. **Parsing** model and images (these are provided to the software as separate YAML files and must follow some specific syntax rules, cf. below).
+1. **Parsing** model and images (these are provided to the software as separate YAML files and must follow some specific syntax rules, cf. [Data Format](#data-format)).
 2. **Normalising** the image readings in order to avoid trivial variants from different spelling.
-3. **Aligning** and **collating** the model and images (this is the core of Hkoll’s algorithm, but in a future release it is planned to offer also the use of CollateX [https://collatex.net/] for the alignment).
+3. **Aligning** and **collating** the model and images: This is the core of Hkoll’s algorithm, but in a future release it is planned to offer also the use of CollateX (https://collatex.net/) for the alignment.
 4. Integrating **standoff** information, i.e. any kind of information linked to a specific part of the model (e.g. philological or other commentary, translation, *apparatus fontium*).
 5. Formating the result as one comprehensive **(TEI) XML** file which may serve as input to further processing, e.g. to create HTML or PDF versions.

 The main difference to other collation tools is that Hkoll supports a highly automated workflow.
 Indeed, the idea is that Hkoll calculates the complete edition (taken as information, not as a specific representation, cf. [Thomas Stäcker: *A digital edition is not visible*](https://doi.org/10.26083/tuprints-00019469)) from the given input – model, images, normalisation rules, standoff – without any human interception afterwards.
 All decisions taken by the editors are instead included into the input files; Hkoll then derives the consequences.

 The advantage of such an automated workflow is that it enables additions, corrections, and revisions at any time without the need of manually adjusting the *apparatus criticus*.
+This is done by Hkoll in short time (seconds to minutes).

 ## Documentation